eomene/LootlockerInventorySystem/README.md

 Code is sectioned into systems that can be reused in other projects.
 Systems can be found in the scripts folder and they include :

+## Installing Lootlocker
+After pulling this project.
+You will need to install lootlocker from the package manager by following these instructions

+Using GIT
+Before you start, make sure you have git installed on your computer.
+Open the Unity editor and navigate to the Package Manager by clicking on Window and then Package Manager.

+Click on the + at the top of the Package Manager window and select Add package from git URL.

+Enter the URL below into the text box and click Add. https://github.com/LootLocker/unity-sdk.git

+The SDK is now installed in your project, and you are ready to configure the SDK and make your first API calls.

+Using the Entire Repo
+If you do not have git installed on your computer.
+You can install the SDK by downloading the entire repository and pasting in the packages folder of your project.
+You can download the entire repo by clicking Code and Download Zip

+The SDK is now installed in your project, and you are ready to configure the SDK and make your first API calls.

 ## DraggableSystem
 Easily drag and drop ui elements and also dr